 But enough of that.
 How’s the sandwich?

-Propyl Gallate is a food preservative which prevents oxygen molecules from mixing with the oil in frozen foods.
+Propyl Gallate is a food preservative that prevents oxygen molecules from mixing with the oil in frozen foods.
 It’s called an “ester,” a chemical compound that’s derived from an acid.

 It has been shown to increase the risk of tumors and is a possible carcinogen.
 Studies also show that it could interact and alter hormones.